-Diverting a public sewer
+Diverting or closing a public sewer

 Developers with an interest in land that contains a public sewer can request the diversion of the sewer to allow development work to progress, in accordance with section 185 of the Water Industry Act 1991.
 Often you can do the diversion work yourself, but sometimes we’ll need to - for example, if it’s a strategic sewer that’s being diverted.
 Charges will apply in all cases.
 If you need a diversion you should apply using the button below, and we’ll advise you on the next steps.

 Learn more about how we’ll use the information you provide in your application.

 Once you have submitted your application, we’ll carry out a technical review to determine if the sewer is strategic in nature.
 If it’s not, you may be able to do the work involved in which case:

 - We'll reply within 14 days and let you know if we need more information.
 When we have everything, we'll send you our technical decision within 28 days.

 - If the work is approved, you'll need to sign the legal agreements that need to be in place before work on the sewer(s) can start.

 - You notify us when the diversion is due to take place.